Hazardous Waste Permitting

 The draft permit sets out facility-specific operating requirements, conditions, and standards which the facility must obey to remain in full legal and regulatory compliance.
 If the proposed unit cannot meet and cannot be modified to meet the State and RCRA standards, the Department may issue an “intent to deny permit.”

 - Draft permits receive a 45-day (minimum) public notice period during which both the facility and the public may review and comment on the proposed permit conditions.

 - Notice is published in print and broadcast media; copies of the permit are placed in state repositories for public access and review.

-- For commercial facilities: within 30-40 days of the public notice, ADEQ holds a public hearing in the facility’s community.
+- For commercial facilities: within 30-40 days of the public notice, DEQ holds a public hearing in the facility’s community.

 - For noncommercial facilities: the need for a public hearing is determined on a case-by-case basis.

 - Both oral and written comments are accepted.

 - Other than the applicant, a person must comment on the record in order to appeal a final permit decision.

 - After the close of the comment period, DEQ collects and considers all comments received.